BIOQUANT

 Lecture: Interactions of Proteins and Nucleic Acids - Biophysical Concepts and Techniques

-The lecture will covers various biophysical topics that are relevant for a quantitative description of interactions of proteins and nucleic acids.
+The lecture will cover various biophysical topics that are relevant for a quantitative description of interactions of proteins and nucleic acids.
 In includes a short introduction to proteins and nuclein acids and then covers the following aspects: Physicochemical interactions of biological macromolecules, hydrophobic interactions, solution thermodynamics, hydration, charges, polymer models helix-coil transitions, binding equilibria, binding kinetics, hydrodynamics, transport, diffusion and sedimentation.
 The lecture introduces methods and applications from the field of biophysics/quantitative biology to characterize interactions of proteins and nucleic acids.
 The focus is on various spectroscopy and microscopy based techniques and methods.
 There will be homework problems to be solved and turned in every week.

-Audience: Students of Physics/Biology/Chemistry
+Audience: Master students of Physics/Biology/Chemistry

 Literature: K. E. van Holde, W. C. Johnson, & S. P. Ho, Principles of Physical Biochemistry 2nd edition, Prentice-Hall, 2006; C. Cantor & P. Schimmel, Biophysical Chemistry, Vol I, II und III, Freeman Press, 1980; M. Daune, Molecular Biophysics, Oxford University Press, 1999; P. Nelson, Biological Physics, Freeman, 2004

-Sumer term 2011 BioQuant SR 043
+Summer term 2017 BioQuant SR 043

 Physico-chemical methods play a key role for investigating molecular and cellular processes.
 Therefore, these lectures shall provide fundamental knowledge of important physical and chemical phenomenons necessary for understanding of current methods used in systemsbiology.
 Topics range from classical forces, elasticity, cellular mechanics, polymer statistics, thermodynamics and reaction kinetics to geometric optics and interaction of light with matter.
 The lecture is complemented by a tutorial giving overview about current methods and their applications ranging from basic spectroscopy, neutron and x-ray scattering to atomic force and optical microscopy as well as high-throughput methods, like RNAi screening and automated microscopy.